 Although tremendous progress has been made in improving the speed and accuracy of AFIS, these systems work extremely well only in scenarios where the matching is performed between rolled or plain fingerprint images.
-The results of the Fingerprint Vendor Technology Evaluation (FpVTE) [15] showed that the most accurate commercial fingerprint matchers achieved an impressive rank-1 identification rate of more than 99.4 percent on a database of 10,000 plain fingerprint images (see results of Medium Scale Test in [15, page 56]).
-On the other hand, the NIST latent fingerprint testing workshop reported that the rank-1 accuracy of an automatic latent matcher can be as low as 54 percent on a large database of more than 40 million subjects [14].
-NIST is conducting a multiphase project on Evaluation of Latent Fingerprint Technologies (ELFTs) [16].
-Phase-I results showed that the best latent fingerprint matcher had an identification accuracy of 80 percent in identifying 100 latent images among a database of 10,000 rolled prints [17].
+The results of Fingerprint Vendor Technology Evaluation (FpVTE) [15] showed that the most accurate commercial fingerprint matchers achieved an impressive rank-one identification rate of more than 99.4% on a database of 10,000 plain fingerprint images (see results of Medium Scale Test on page 56 in [15]).
+On the other hand, the NIST latent fingerprint testing workshop reported that the rank-one accuracy of an automatic latent matcher can be as low as 54% on a large database of more than 40 million subjects [14].
+NIST is conducting a multi-phase project on Evaluation of Latent Fingerprint Technologies (ELFT) [16]; phase-I results showed that the best latent fingerprint matcher had an identification accuracy of 80% in identifying 100 latent images among a database of 10,000 rolled prints.
 This accuracy is significantly lower than the accuracy of rolled print to rolled print matching on a similar size database.
-Much higher accuracies were reported in ELFT Phase II [18], organized shortly after Phase I. The rank-1 accuracy of the most accurate system in Phase II was 97.2 percent in matching 835 latents against a database of 100,000 rolled prints.
-Unfortunately, the Phase II accuracy does not reflect the performance in field applications since the latents used in Phase II are of very good quality.

 Fig. 2.
-Features in a latent fingerprint: (a) gray-scale image, (b) minutiae, (c) singular points (cores), (d) ridge quality map (darkness indicates highquality level), (e) ridge flow map, (f) ridge wavelength map, (g) skeletonized image, and (h) dots and incipient ridges.
+Features in a latent fingerprint. (a) Grayscale image, (b) minutiae, (c) singular points (cores), (d) ridge quality map (darkness indicates high quality level), (e) ridge flow map, (f) ridge wavelength map, (g) skeletonized image, (h) dots and incipient ridges.

-The difficulty in latent matching is mainly due to three reasons: 1) poor quality of latent prints in terms of the clarity of ridge information, 2) small finger area in latent prints as compared to rolled prints, and 3) large nonlinear distortion due to pressure variations.
-Fig. 1 shows a sample latent image from the NIST SD27 along with its mated plain and rolled prints.
+The difficulty in latent matching is mainly due to three reasons: 1) poor quality of latent prints in terms of the clarity of ridge information, 2) small finger area in latent prints as compared to rolled prints and 3) large non-linear distortion due to pressure variations.
+Figure 1 shows a sample latent image from the NIST SD27 along with its mated plain and rolled prints.
 The ridge structure of the latent image is obscured and there exists another latent print below it.
 Further, while a typical rolled fingerprint has around 80 minutiae, a typical latent fingerprint may have only 15 usable (reasonable quality) minutiae.